devopsdc/devopsdc/sponsor_info.md

 DevOps DC does not share contact information of our attendees with our sponsors.
 However, sponsors are more than welcome to ask meeting attendees to share their information.

-Please [complete our sponsor details form](https://goo.gl/forms/gM855liUoZAw4q8X2) or contact Victoria Guido [vguido@bstonetech.com](mailto:vguido@bstonetech.com) or Peter Burkholder [@pburkholder](https://twitter.com/pburkholder) to arrange your sponsorship of DevOps DC!
+Please [complete our sponsor details form](https://goo.gl/forms/gM855liUoZAw4q8X2) or contact the organizers at [meetup@devopsdaysdc.org](mailto:meetup@devopsdaysdc.org) to arrange your sponsorship of DevOps DC!

 ## Diversity/Inclusion Statement